 Publishing a workflow makes it available to run when the configured start event The connector and event for triggering the workflow to run, including required configuration.
 An example is Box - New file, which triggers the workflow to run when a new file is uploaded to the specified folder. occurs.
 When you publish, you decide if the workflow is counted against your workflow subscription license as production or development.
-The workflow status on the Workflows page indicates the status of the workflow.
+The Status column on the Workflows page indicates the status of the workflow.
+The status of published workflows is shown as Published in the Workflows page.

 You can restrict the users who can publish production workflows by changing settings in the Workflow settings page.